Lawrenc3X/Barnsley-Fern/README.md

 # Barnsley-Fern
-Made with help from a friend's implementation in SFML.
+Made with help from a friend's implementation in SFML. (can run much faster than the gif suggests)

 ![Barnsley Fern](Barnsley.gif)